luke185/CP3407_MyClean/user_stories/display_all_company_listings.md

 ### + TODO: Week 4
 >   V1: Week / Chapter 4
-1. Add page to display all company listings
+1. Add page to display all company listings (1 Days)
-2. Create database logic to store companies
+2. Create database logic to store companies (2 Days)
+3. Allow companies to set and update their availability for display.
+(3 Days)
 ### + IN PROGRESS: Week 4
 >   V1: Week / Chapter 4
 1. Add page to display all company listings